On This Day In Judy Garland’s Life And Career – May 3

 – 1940 advertisement

 May 3, 1931: This short article and advertisement were published in the Los Angeles Times.
-The article is one of the earliest about “The Gumm Sisters” which was the name of the sister act comprised of Mary Jane Gumm (Suzy), Virginia Gumm (Jimmie), and Frances Gumm (soon to be Judy Garland).
+The article is one of the earliest in the LA area about “The Gumm Sisters,” which was the name of the sister act comprised of Mary Jane Gumm (Suzy), Virginia Gumm (Jimmie), and Frances Gumm (soon to be Judy Garland).
 The act was not renamed “The Garland Sisters” until 1934.

-At this time, the sisters were a part of the Meglin Kiddies Professional Children’s School which resulted in quite a lot of bookings in the greater Los Angeles area as well as appearances in a few film shorts.
-They were also part of Maurice Kusell’s “Stars of Tomorrow” show which was already in rehearsals for an opening at the Wilshire-Ebel Theater in Los Angeles on July 10, 1931.
+At this time, the sisters were part of the Meglin Kiddies Professional Children’s School, which resulted in many bookings in the greater Los Angeles area and appearances in a few film shorts.
+They were also part of Maurice Kusell’s “Stars of Tomorrow” show, which was already in rehearsals for an opening at the Wilshire-Ebel Theater in Los Angeles on July 10, 1931.
 Kusell placed several ads like this one promoting his studios.

 Trio Features Close Harmony